vdorbala/DRL-Robot-Trust/DRL_exps/Readme.md

 # Deep Reinforcement Learning for Robot Trust

-Contains code for learning Robot Trust using Deep RL.
+Contains code for training the Robot Trust model using Deep RL.

 # Steps to execute
 ## Prerequisites: